 Caveat Emptor in 2016: If any of this looks familiar or straight forward today, rest assured they weren’t when we started out back in early 2011.
 To wit: successful monetization of non-dating social discovery apps arguably still hasn’t happened yet.

-In my experience with Gauss and doing customer development, B2B is the way to go for money if you are not doing a dating service.
+In my experience developing Gauss and doing customer development, B2B is the way to go for money if you are not doing a dating service.
 It’s all about relevance and context, about jobs to be done.

 The Problem with Social Discovery

-To sum up the biggest challenge with social discovery apps as I have learned to understand it, I’ll borrow an analogy from baseball — and dating;
+To sum up the biggest challenge with social discovery apps as I have learned to understand it, I’ll borrow an analogy from baseball — and dating.

 What do I mean by that?

 - First base: I now know you exist, you now know I exist.
 We both now know we exist.

 - Second base: I communicate with you, you communicate with me.
 Digitally.

 - Third base: Our digital interactions lead to valuable events / relationships IRL, aka value – real or imagined – is delivered and accepted, to the order of we keep on using this service again and again.

 In the world of dating apps, this should be an obvious progression.
 And it is — for obvious biological reasons.